 - Mix together the ingredients for the salmon sauce in a cup measure.
 Pour over the salmon, brushing to spread evenly.
 Bake for 10-15 minutes until fish flakes easily with a fork.

-- Meanwhile, mix the sauce for the noodles in a small saucepan: vinegar, lemon juice, wine, soy, and honey (also hoisin or teriyaki if using).
+- Meanwhile, mix the sauce for the noodles in a small saucepan: vinegar, wine, soy, honey, hoisin (if using), and sriracha.
 Bring to a boil and let boil for about 3 minutes to reduce a bit.

 - Add noodles to boiling water.
 During last minutes of cooking, add frozen vegetables, if using.
 Alternately, stir-fry a selection of sliced fresh vegetables in a pan while the noodles and sauce boil.